Guyana & Bakken getting lion’s share of Hess’ budget boost once again

 This is similar to 2022 and 2021, when Hess also allocated the majority of its Exploration & Production capital and exploratory budget to Guyana and the Bakken.
-However, the total budget was lower than this year’s and totalled $2.6 billion and $1.9 billion, respectively.
+However, the total budget was lower than in 2023 and totalled $2.6 billion and $1.9 billion, respectively.

 According to the U.S. player, its net production is forecast to average between 355,000 and 365,000 barrels of oil equivalent per day in 2023.
 This is higher than the net production of approximately 330,000 and 340,000 barrels of oil equivalent per day in 2022.
 In addition, Bakken’s net production is forecast to average between 165,000 and 170,000 barrels of oil equivalent per day while Guyana’s net production is forecast to average approximately 100,000 barrels of oil per day in 2023.

 John Hess, Hess’ CEO, remarked: “Our capital programme reflects continued execution of our strategy to invest only in high return, low-cost opportunities within our portfolio.
 More than 80 per cent of our 2023 budget is allocated to Guyana, which is positioned to be one of the highest margin, lowest carbon intensity oil developments in the world, and to the Bakken, our largest operated asset where we have a robust inventory of high return future drilling locations.”